laravel/docs/notifications.md

     php artisan vendor:publish --tag=laravel-mail

 This command will publish the Markdown mail components to the `resources/views/vendor/mail` directory.
-The `mail` directory will contain an `html` and a `markdown` directory, each containing their respective representations of every available component.
+The `mail` directory will contain an `html` and a `text` directory, each containing their respective representations of every available component.
 You are free to customize these components however you like.

 #### Customizing The CSS